The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Ballot Design

 Ballot design is an important part of the research on PB.
 Indeed, the outcome space being combinatorial in nature, the design of the ballots is critical to achieve a good balance between the amount of information elicited and the practical usability of said ballot.
 To get the maximum amount of information, we would want to offer the possibility for the agents to submit their preferences over all possible budget allocations.
 These could take the forms of orderings over $\allocSet(I)$, or utility functions associating a score to every feasible budget allocation $\pi \in \allocSet(I)$.
 This approach clearly cannot be implemented in real life as the size of $\allocSet(I)$ is exponential in the number of projects, which in itself might already be quite large (in 2023 there were 138 projects in the municipal Warsaw PB process\footnote{See the data hosted on \href{http://pabulib.org}{pabulib.org} \citep{SST20} and the specific Warsaw 2023 file: \href{http://pabulib.org/media/files/poland_warszawa_2023_.pb}{poland\_warszawa\_2023\_.pb.}}).

 Several ballot formats have then been designed in the pursuit of the best trade-off between the amount of information that is elicited and the usability of the ballot.
 All of these formats are \emph{project-based} ballots, \textit{i.e.}, the information collected concerns the projects and not the feasible budget allocations.
 This is mainly because the set of all the feasible budget allocations can be huge.
 In what follows, we distinguish between cardinal ballots (Section \ref{subsec:Cardinal_Ballots})---that associate a score to each project---and ordinal ballots (Section \ref{subsec:Ordinal_Ballots})---that require agents to rank the projects.
-We will conclude this section by comparing the different formats (Section \ref{subsec:Comparison_Ballots}) and discussing how to define satisfaction function based on different ballots (Section \ref{subsec:Satisfaction}).
+We will conclude this section by comparing the different formats (Section \ref{subsec:Comparison_Ballots}) and discussing how to define satisfaction functions based on different ballots (Section \ref{subsec:Satisfaction}).

-To get an overview of the different ballot formats that have been introduced and the papers studying them, we present in Table \ref{tab:summary_paperPerBallots} a classification of the papers we have reviewed, based on the ballot format they are considering.
+To get an overview of the different ballot formats that have been introduced and the papers studying them, we present a classification of the papers we have reviewed in Table \ref{tab:summary_paperPerBallots}, based on the ballot format they are considering.